Why You’re Not Getting Promoted (and What To Do About It)

 Probably the biggest misconception about how to get promoted at work—especially among younger workers—is assuming you’ve earned it because you’ve put in time.

-Studies show that 3 in 4 Gen Z workers believe they should be promoted within the first year of starting their first job and 1 in 3 think they deserve that promotion within their first six months.
-Earning a promotion takes so much more than just time on the job—it means exceeding your job requirements and developing the higher-level skills you’ll need to take on a new role.
+Research shows that 70% of Gen Z workers feel they should be promoted within their first 18 months in a job.
+However earning a promotion is more complex than simply time spent in a role—it means exceeding your job requirements and developing the higher-level skills you’ll need to take on a new job with increased responsibilities.

-Plus, promotions aren’t just a reward for an employee—they’re opportunities for both the company and the employee to grow, improve, or change an area of the organization.
-This means that to apply or be considered for a promotion, there has to be an open position available at your company for you to transition into.
+It’s important to remember that promotions aren’t just a reward for an employee—they’re opportunities for both the company and the employee to grow, improve, or change an area of the organization.
+This means that to apply or be considered for a promotion, there has to be an open position available at your company for you to transition into, or space for a new role to be created where you can impact the development of the organization.

 Think about the requirements of the promotion you want.
 Success in your current role might not translate to success in your desired position.
 For instance, someone who is successful at adding new people to a customer database might not have the technical skillset to manage the entire database.
 This doesn’t just apply to technical skills either.
 If you’re moving up to management, you'll need sharpened soft skills like communication, leadership, and emotional intelligence as well.